 We understand that we're not "production-ready" for a lot of companies yet.
 In the end, we just got started in July 2020, so we're at the beginning of the journey.
 Here is a highlight of the main features we are planning on releasing in the next few months:

-Support of data lakes, starting with Delta Lake
+Support of data lakes, including Delta Lake soon.

 Coming a bit later: